xSAVIKx/AndroidScreencast/README.md

 ## Building and running from source

-This project requires at least Java 8 and Maven 3.2.5.
+This project requires at least Java 8.

-After cloning the project, run `mvn install`.
+After cloning the project, run `mvnw install`.

 The resulting artifacts will be created in the `target` subdirectory.

 You can run the executable jar via `java -jar target/androidscreencast-VERSION-executable.jar`, replacing VERSION with the current version.

-For example, `java -jar target/androidscreencast-0.0.7s-executable.jar`.
+For example, `java -jar target/androidscreencast-0.0.8s-executable.jar`.

 Additionally OS-packages would be created with ADB executables bundled:
 * `androidscreencast-VERSION-windows.zip`